department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

   - educational plan
   - educational program

+- Era: lowercase this word in combination with the names of wars (Vietnam era, or Vietnam War era)
 - Exception: Used to call special attention to something.
 It should be bolded and never in all caps.

 ### F